Mrs. Doubtfire (musical): Manchester (2022)

 On November 5, 2021, it was announced that the musical will make its UK premiere at the Manchester Opera House the following year, opening on 2 September, and running until 1 October.
 The run received generally favourable reviews.

 London (2023–2025)

 On November 15, 2022, it was announced that the musical will transfer to London's Shaftesbury Theatre, opening on 12 May 2023.

 The show started previews on 12 May 2023 before a Gala performance on 18 June 2023.
 The production stars Gabriel Vick as the title role, alongside Laura Tebbutt as Miranda; Carla Dixon Hernandez as Lydia; Samuel Edwards as Stuart; and Cameron Blakely and Marcus Collins as Frank and Andre.
 The show opened to positive reviews.

-The production announced it will close on 26 April 2025, with plans to tour the world to be announced.
+The production announced it would close on 26 April 2025, with plans to tour the world to be announced.

 First North American Tour (2023-2024)

 In April 2023, it was announced that the show would embark on a North American national tour in fall 2023.
 The tour began performances on September 24, 2023 at Shea's Performing Arts Center in Buffalo, New York and closed on November 24, 2024 at the Fox Cities Performing Arts Center in Appleton, Wisconsin.
 In July 2023, it was announced that Rob McClure would reprise his Tony Award-nominated role as Daniel Hillard/Mrs.Doubtfire for the national tour.
 His real-life wife Maggie Lakis will also join the tour as Miranda Hillard.
 In August 2023, full casting was announced.
 Joining McClure and Lakis are Giselle Gutierrez as Lydia Hillard, Aaron Kaburick as Frank Hillard, Nik Alexander as Andre Mayem, Leo Roberts as Stuart Dunmire, Romelda Teron Benjamin as Wanda Sellner, Cody Sawyer Braverman and Axel Bernard Rimmele as Christopher Hillard, and Emerson Mae Chan and Kennedy Alexandra Pitney as Natalie Hillard.